6 Secret Places and Hidden Gems in Fuerteventura

-If you want a break from laying in the sun and are willing to go out and explore, try one of these secret and unusual places.
-They are away from the popular tourist route and you will get to see another side of Fuerteventura, one which is yet wild and unexplored.
+If you want a break from laying in the sun and are willing to go out and explore, try visiting one of these secret and unusual places.
+They are away from the popular tourist route and you will get to see another side of Fuerteventura, one which is still wild and unexplored.
 So if you're looking for hidden gems and secret places in Fuerteventura, this is a good way to start your discoveries.

-Barranco de los Encantados / Barranco de los Enamorados
+1. Barranco de los Encantados / Barranco de los Enamorados

 This canyon is situated in the municipality of La Oliva and you will see an unusual landscape, formed by accumulations of sand under the sea, during the time when this area was still underwater and Fuerteventura's most northern point was around Lajares.

-Windmill Route or Ruta de los Molinos
+2. Windmill Route or Ruta de los Molinos

-You can also visit the Centro de Interpretación de los Molinos, situated inside and old windmill which has been restored and transformed in a museum.
-You will also find there a museum dedicated to the majorero cheese and a small cactus garden.
+You can also visit the Centro de Interpretación de los Molinos, situated in Tiscamanita inside an old windmill that has been restored and transformed into a museum.
+You will also find there a museum dedicated to the Majorero cheese and a small cactus garden.

-The caves of Puertito de los Molinos
+3. The caves of Puertito de los Molinos

-La Cueva del Llano
+4. La Cueva del Llano

 This is a volcanic cave, actually a volcanic tube, of around 500 m long, which used to be open for visits.
 At the moment it is closed and you can't go inside it for safety reasons, but you can still go inside the visitor's center if you want to find out more about the geology of Fuerteventura.
 This place is located on the road between Corralejo and La Oliva, in the area known as Monumento Natural Malpaís de la Arena.

-Las Salinas del Carmen are one of the largest and oldest places of this kind in the Canary Islands and are still in use.
+Las Salinas del Carmen is one of the largest and oldest places of this kind in the Canary Islands and these salt flats are still in use.
 You can visit the Salt Museum and learn more about salt extraction, plus you also get to visit the salines.